Cosys-Lab/Cosys-AirSim/docs/sensors.md

 ### Sensor specific settings
 Each sensor-type has its own set of settings as well.
-Please see [lidar](lidar.md) for example of Lidar specific settings.
+Please see [LiDAR](lidar.md) for example of LiDAR specific settings.
 Please see [echo](echo.md) for example of Echo specific settings.
-Please see [GPU lidar](gpulidar.md) for example of GPU Lidar specific settings.
+Please see [GPU LiDAR](gpulidar.md) for example of GPU LiDAR specific settings.

 ## Sensor APIs
 - Barometer